A. Eligibility Requirements

 For a detailed description of Grant Specific eligibility requirements please proceed to the specific fund source section.

 All nonprofit agencies new to OCJP funding are required to complete the Pre Award Risk Assessment and submit it, along with documents requested via the assessment, prior to going to contract.
 The Pre Award Risk Assessment is used to determine the agency’s ability to provide adequate internal controls, sound accounting practices, and sufficient written procedures in order to prevent fraud, waste, abuse and misuse of funds in addition to determining whether or not the agency is fiscally solvent.
+Additionally, before a non-profit agency engages with a client in services and activities, the agency must have the client complete the following consent form: click here.

 Law Enforcement Agencies: In order for law enforcement agencies to qualify for grant funds, the agency must comply with the following: